 A general partnership that is formed in a state other than Minnesota, or in a foreign country, is called a foreign general partnership.
 A limited partnership that is formed in a state other than Minnesota, or in a foreign country, is called a foreign limited partnership and is subject to additional regulatory requirements.
-A limited liability partnership (or limited liability limited partnership) formed in a state other than Minnesota, or in a foreign country, is called a foreign limited liability partnership (or foreign limited liability limited partnership) and is subject to additional regulatory requirements.
+A limited liability partnership (or limited liability limited partnership) formed in a state other than Minnesota, or in a foreign limited partnership (or limited liability limited liability partnership) formed in a state other than Minnesota, or in a foreign country, is called a foreign limited liability partnership (or foreign limited liability limited partnership) and is subject to additional regulatory requirements.